SUBSCRIBE TO

 What is Sugar?

 Sugar is the generic name for sweet carbohydrates and provides a source of energy.
 Sugars occur naturally in some foods and can take many forms, including white, raw, brown sugar, honey, or corn syrup.
-Processed sugar provides a simple energy source but doesn’t contain other nutrients such as vitamins and minerals.
+Processed sugar, like table sugar, provides a simple energy source but doesn’t contain other nutrients such as vitamins and minerals.
 Processed sugar offers no nutritional health benefits, so you don’t need it in your diet.

 • Malnutrition